ligaoqi2/Using-SmoothNet-As-HRNet-Plugin/README.md

 ### Run the Demo

-1. Configure the python script to run and the runtime parameters in [Pycharm](https://www.jetbrains.com/pycharm/)
+1. Configure the python run script and the runtime parameters in [Pycharm](https://www.jetbrains.com/pycharm/)

 <img src="figure/Configure.png">